-SpaceX, the Falcon 9, the Dragon, and the Quest for Cheap Spaceflight
+SpaceX, the Falcon 9, the Dragon, and the Quest for Interplanetary Spaceflight

 Founded in 2002 by Elon Musk (the creator of the Paypal online banking system), Space X wants to focus on one primary goal: cheap spaceflight.
 Specifically, they want to be able to send 1,400 pounds into Earth orbit for about $6.5 million.
 To put that into perspective, the next cheapest option for such a launch would put you back around $30 million.
 This is despite the fact that over 30 countries can launch into space and that the U.S. is only responsible for 20% of current launches.
 Such conditions should offer more competition but sadly do not, and that is where SpaceX is attempting to lead in the private space company race (Lemley 30).